felixlinker/emblem-scope/authenticated-digital-emblem-scoping.md

 IHL defines a number of physical emblems, including the Red Cross, Red Crescent, and Red Crystal, which visually signal protection under IHL for physical assets.
 These physical emblems have been adopted and recognized widely in real conflict environments.

-Nowadays, conflicts increasingly take place in the digital world and digital assets also already enjoy protection under IHL.
+Nowadays, conflicts increasingly take place in the digital world and digital assets serving a humanitarian purpose already enjoy protection under IHL.
-However, digital assets (as of now) cannot signal their protection to those interacting with them by digital means.
+However, digital assets (as of now) cannot signal protection to those interacting with them by digital means.
 We seek to develop a digital emblem that signals protection under IHL using digital means so that medical and humanitarian digital assets can also advertise their protection.
 Such a digital emblem would need be accessible through well-known mechanisms, easily recognizable, verifiable, and accountable against misuse to enable good-faith actors to respect it.